A 2-dimensional torsion theory on symmetric monoidal categories: Preliminaries

-(where the unnamed arrows are components of the unitors, of the associator or of their inverses).
-Clearly $(B, A, k^{-1}, h^{-1})$ is an adjoint equivalence as well. \end{proposition}
+(the unnamed arrows are components of the unitors, of the associator or of their inverses).
+Clearly $(B\ten-, A\ten-, k^{-1}, h^{-1})$ is an adjoint equivalence as well. \end{proposition}

-There is a meaningful way to assign a 2-group to any monoidal category: by considering its weakly invertible objects and isomorphisms between them.
-We recall this in the following definition. \begin{definition} Given any monoidal category $\cat M$, the \emph{Picard 2-group} of $\cat M$, which we denote by $\PIC M$, is the subcategory of $\cat M$ consisting of all the weakly invertible objects of $\cat M$ and isomorphisms between them.
-This inherits the monoidal structure of $\cat M$, and is therefore a 2-group. \end{definition} The Picard 2-group of a monoidal category satisfies a well-known property which we report here for future reference. \begin{remark} In this remark we consider the 2-categories $\TG$, $\catGr$, $\MC$ and $\SMC$, but we regard them as 1-categories, because for the time being we are only interested in the 1-dimensional properties. $\TG$ is a coreflective subcategory of $\MC$, and $\catGr$ is a coreflective subcategory of $\SMC$.
-In both cases the coreflector is given by extending to 1-cells the mapping $\cat M\mapsto \PIC M$, and the counit of the adjunction has components given by the inclusions \( \PIC M \inclusion \cat M \), for any (symmetric) monoidal category $\cat M$. \end{remark} In the next section we want to define particular monoidal categories which have properties that are somehow diametrically opposite to those of 2-groups.
+There is a natural way to assign a 2-group to any monoidal category: by considering its weakly invertible objects and isomorphisms between them.
+We recall this fact in the following definition. \begin{definition} Given any monoidal category $\cat M$, the \emph{Picard 2-group} of $\cat M$, which we denote by $\PIC M$, is the subcategory of $\cat M$ consisting of all the weakly invertible objects of $\cat M$ and isomorphisms between them.
+This inherits the monoidal structure of $\cat M$, and is therefore a 2-group. \end{definition} (The Picard \emph{2-group} should not be confused with the Picard \emph{group}, which denotes the group of isomorphism classes of invertible objects and is briefly mentioned in \cref{HomInv}.)

+To conclude the section, we state the following well-known property for future reference. \begin{remark} In this remark, we regard $\TG$, $\catGr$, $\MC$ and $\SMC$ as 1-categories, as we are currently only interested in their 1-dimensional properties. $\TG$ is a coreflective subcategory of $\MC$, and $\catGr$ is a coreflective subcategory of $\SMC$.
+In both cases the coreflector is given by extending to 1-cells the mapping $\cat M\mapsto \PIC M$. \end{remark} In the next section we define a particular class of monoidal categories whose properties are, in a sense, diametrically opposed to those of 2-groups.